[Gay friendly hotels] [www.istanbulgay.com] [Istanbul Gay Guide]

 The street ends at Taksim Square, a huge open plaza, the hub of modern Istanbul and always crowded, crowned with an imposing monument celebrating Ataturk and the War of Independence.
 The main terminal of the new subway is under the square, adjacent is a noisy bus terminal, and at the north end is the Ataturk Cultural Centre, one of the venues of the Istanbul Theatre Festival.
 Several five-star hotels are dotted around this area, like the Hyatt, Intercontinental and Hilton (the oldest of its kind in the city).
 North of the square is the Istanbul Military Museum.

-Taksim and Beyoglu have for centuries been the centre of nightlife, and now there are many lively bars and clubs off Istiklal Caddesi, including some of the only gay venues in the city.
+Taksim and Beyoglu have for centuries been the centre of nightlife, and now there are many lively bars and clubs off Istiklal Caddesi, including majority of the gay venues in the city.
 Beyoglu is also the centre of the more bohemian arts scene.

 Ortakoy